<?xml version="1.0" encoding="utf-8"?>

 </description>

-<guid isPermaLink="true">http://obesitypanacea.podomatic.com/entry/2011-04-03T19_41_48-07_00</guid>
+<guid isPermaLink="true">https://obesitypanacea.podomatic.com/entry/2011-04-03T19_41_48-07_00</guid>

-<pubDate>Mon, 04 Apr 2011 02:41:48 GMT</pubDate>
+<pubDate>Mon, 04 Apr 2011 02:41:48 +0000</pubDate>

 <dc:creator>Travis Saunders &amp; Peter Janiszewski</dc:creator>